 If you're eligible to co-sign, it's essential to understand the potential complications of taking on this debt.
 For example, if you plan to become a homeowner yourself soon or if you want to refinance your current home soon, a co-signed mortgage could complicate or alter your plans.

 Once you understand the impacts of co-signing, you must trust your co-borrower to make the payments on time.
-Though you may be helping out a close friend or family member with your good credit history or added income, their missed or late payments can pose a severe risk to your credit.
+Though you may be helping a close friend or family member with your good credit history or added income, their missed or late payments can pose a severe risk to your credit.
 Make sure you and your co-borrower are on the same page.
-Otherwise, you could end up in a challenging situation with lasting adverse effects on your finances.
+Otherwise, you could be in a challenging situation with lasting adverse effects on your finances.